clodo980/RockPaperScissors/README.md

 # Rock, Paper, Scissors
-Javascript game of rock, paper, scissors for The Odin Project foundations course.
+Console game for The Odin Project foundations course.
+Made with Javascript.